Mobilitybox Ticketing SDKs for iOS and Android

 1. Fetch Ticket

-The inspection view uses the ticket data fetched from the mobilitybox ticket api with the ticket id received in the step before and the ticket rendering engine.
+The inspection view uses the ticket data fetched from the mobilitybox ticket API with the ticket id received in the step before and the ticket rendering engine.

 2. Fetch Ticket Rendering Engine